VUEngine/VUEngine-Core/readme.md

 	- Container: for transformation propagation (translation/rotation/scaling)
 	- Actor: a container with a list of sprites (a "visual object")
 	- Actor: an actor with animated sprites
-	- StatefulActor: animated actor that has a physical body and can resolve collisions
+	- Actor: animated actor that has a physical body and can resolve collisions

 LICENSE